BenLangmead/bowtie/MANUAL.markdown

 executable is located, then looks in the directory specified in the `BOWTIE_INDEXES` environment variable.
-If a Bowtie and Bowtie 2 index are located in the same directory and share the same basename, `bowtie` will use the Bowtie 2 index since there is no parameter for choosing between the two.
+If a Bowtie and Bowtie 2 index are located in the same directory and share the same basename, `bowtie` will use the Bowtie 2 index.

 </td></tr><tr><td>